Ahmad-Said/tracker-explorer/README.md

 ![VLC Editor](https://i.imgur.com/xaGuDPc.png)

+Let's say you have a great movie that conation few bad scene, and you want to watch the movie with your friends or family, you have to be aware every minutes while watching it - to pause the movie and skip these scene.
+Now with filtering video with this application you can set the begin and the end of the scene to skip, to create a playlist file and when watching the movie using this file, it will auto skip scene and you can watch and enjoy the movie at ease.

 TO DO List:

-1. Track The current folder if it is unTracked
-2. Click on 'V' button next to media file to open control windows
+1. Click on 'V' button next to media file to open control windows
-3. hit the button pick start
+2. hit the button pick start
      * A VLC instance will start the media
      * Go to start scene to exclude
      * close VLC.
-4. hit pick end Button and do the same
+3. hit pick end Button and do the same
-5. Add Description (optionally):
+4. Add Description (optionally):
     * Why you exclude the scene
     * Summary of events happened
-6. hit the button Exclude this
+5. hit the button Exclude this
-7. Repeat The process from 3. until you've done.
+6. Repeat The process from 2. until you've done.

 ### Exporting Result (Generation)